 - 8.1 The minimum letter grade required for pass in each theory/practical/Seminar/Project work is "P" (internal evaluation + End Semester Examination).
-However a minimum of 40% (theory/practical) in end semester examination have to be secured. - 8.2 If a student found to be guilty due to malpractice in the end semester examinations, he/she shall be awarded a letter grade "F". - 8.3 A student shall be promoted from II to III year only if he/she acquires 50% of the credits from the courses that have been studied up to II year I semester from the following examinations, irrespective of whether the candidate takes the end semester examination or not as per the normal course of study. - a.
-One regular and two supplementary examinations of I Year I Semester. - b.
-One regular and one supplementary examinations of I Year II Semester. - c.
-One regular examination of II year I semester - 8.4 A student shall be promoted from III to IV year only if he/she acquires 50% of the credits from the courses that have been studied up to III year I semester from the following examinations, irrespective of whether the candidate takes the end semester examination or not as per the normal course of study. - a.
-One regular and four supplementary examinations of I year I semester. - b.
-One regular and three supplementary examinations of I year II semester. - c.
-One regular and two supplementary examinations of II year I semester. - d.
-One regular and one supplementary examinations of II year II semester. - e.
-One regular examination of III year I semester. - 8.5 In case a student is detained due to lack of required credits for promotion to the next academic year, he/she needs to obtain the same by taking the supplementary examinations. - 8.6 Students, who fail to earn 180 credits as indicated in the course structure within eight academic years from the year of their admission, shall forfeit their seat in B.Tech.
+However a minimum of 40% marksin each theory/practical in the end semester examination have to be secured. - 8.2 If a student found to be guilty due to malpractice in the end semester examinations, he/she shall be awarded a letter grade "F". - 8.3 A student shall be promoted from II to III year only if he/she acquires 40% of the credits from the courses that have been studied up to II year I semester from the following examinations, irrespective of whether the candidate takes the end semester examination or not as per the normal course of study. - a.
+One regular and three supplementary examinations of I Year I Semester. - b.
+One regular and two supplementary examinations of I Year II Semester. - c.
+One regular and one supplementary examination of II year I semester - 8.4 A student shall be promoted from III to IV year only if he/she acquires 40% of the credits from the courses that have been studied up to III year I semester from the following examinations, irrespective of whether the candidate takes the end semester examination or not as per the normal course of study. - a.
+One regular and five supplementary examinations of I year I semester. - b.
+One regular and four supplementary examinations of I year II semester. - c.
+One regular and three supplementary examinations of II year I semester. - d.
+One regular and two supplementary examinations of II year II semester. - e.
+One regular and one supplementary examination of III year I semester. - 8.5 In case a student is detained due to lack of required credits for promotion to the next academic year, he/she needs to obtain the same by taking the supplementary examinations. - 8.6 Students, who fail to earn 180 credits as indicated in the course structure within eight academic years from the year of their admission, shall forfeit their seat in B.Tech.
 Programme and their admission shall stand cancelled.